petuum/autodist/docs/usage/tutorials/docker.md

 docker run --gpus all -it -v <WORK_DIR>:/mnt autodist:latest
 ```

 Inside the docker environment, you will be able to run the examples using the machine's GPUs.
-Remember to follow the [get-started](get-started.md) tutorial to
+Remember to follow the "[Getting Started](getting-started.md)" tutorial to
 properly set up your `<WORK_DIR>/resource_spec.yml`

 ```bash